local-ch/lhc/README.md

 #### Zipkin

+** Zipkin 0.33 breaks our current implementation of the Zipkin interceptor **

 Zipkin is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in microservice architectures [Zipkin Distributed Tracing](https://zipkin.io/).

 Add the zipkin interceptor to your basic set of LHC interceptors.